 Job Status Full-Time Not Eligible for Overtime Non-Represented

-Description The Human Resource Business Partner will provide guidance and consultation in any, some or all of the following: recruitment, classification, compensation, collective bargaining, employee/labor relations, grievances, affirmative action, training and development, performance management, program and policy development, organizational analysis, interpretation and application of laws, rules, policies, or other functions relating to human resources management.
+The Human Resource Business Partner will provide guidance and consultation in any, some or all of the following human resources functional areas: recruitment, classification, compensation, employee/labor relations, grievances, affirmative action, training and development, performance management, program and policy development, organizational analysis, interpretation and application of laws, rules, policies, and/or other functions relating to human resources management.

-Serve as a skilled, experienced, human resource consultant performing professional, human resource duties.
-Responsible for resolving complex or difficult human resource issues.
-Plans and carries out work independently and with minimum supervision, utilizing knowledge of laws, policies and regulations.
+Serve as a skilled, experienced, human resource professional.
+Responsible for resolving complex human resource issues.
+Plans and carries out work independently, utilizing knowledge of laws, policies and regulations.
 Responsible for prioritizing and managing issues within designated area of responsibility.
 Maintain and ensure a confidential environment at all times.

 COMPREHENSIVE WAGE AND BENEFIT PACKAGE

 We offer comprehensive compensation package with salary and benefits as the main components.Competitive salaryis within the Range stated above, and commensurate with qualifications and experience.Generous benefitspackage is offered through Washington State plans that includes multiplemedical, dental, life and disability coverage choices for employees and dependents; choices of retirement and deferred compensation plans; paid holidays, sick, and vacation plans; transit program, reduced tuition, employee discounts and memberships, etc.

 For more details about Bellevue College's excellent employee benefits, please visitBenefitssection, next toDescriptionsection.